top of page

 Typical Projects: Projects span trail construction and maintenance, fence installation or removal, invasive species management (including herbicide application), campground improvements, and logouts using crosscut saws.
 Crews may also work on specialized structures like Zeedyks and beaver dam analog installations, bridges, rock retaining walls, cairns, and staircases.
 While our crews are capable of many types of project work trail projects are a major component, tailored to different user types (hikers, equestrians, bikers, or OHVs), involving tasks like drainage structures, turnpikes, and new trail creation.

-Unique features: This crew offers diverse, foundational experiences in conservation work, making it ideal for individuals interested in exploring various aspects of land stewardship.
+Unique features: This crew offers a foundational experience in conservation work, making it ideal for individuals interested in exploring various aspects of land stewardship.

 Required training: No prior experience is necessary— in-house training covers the fundamentals of hand tool use and maintenance.
 Crews handling crosscut saws or herbicides receive additional, specialized instruction.